johnmgreenwell/shift-register/README.md

 ## Overview

-This HAL-mediated custom shift register driver permits ease of use that is portable across many platforms.
+This HAL-mediated custom shift register driver permits ease of use that is designed to be platform-independent.

 ## Usage